+\item {\textit{Stability of disordered ASPT/ASET}: in our study we demanded the ground state wavefunctions of disordered ASPT/ASET states to be adiabatically connected to some gapped clean system.
+It appears physically reasonable to expect that this condition could provide some level of stability against weak perturbations on the Hamiltonian.
+However, since the actual disordered Hamiltonians are in general gapless, a rigorous proof of stability would be difficult.
+The issue may also be related to the stability of (ground-state) localization.
+It is an interesting future direction to demonstrate the stability of such topological phases with disorder-induced gaplessness. }

-\begin{itemize} \item \textit{Boundary physics}: In this work we mostly focused on the bulk classification and characterization of ASPT phases.
-In \cite{MaWangASPT}, it was shown that the boundary of an ASPT state has average 't Hooft anomaly.
+\item \textit{Boundary physics}: In this work, we mostly focused on the bulk classification and characterization of ASPT phases.
+In \cite{MaWangASPT}, it was shown that the boundary of an ASPT state has an average 't Hooft anomaly.
 We have discussed a few examples of bulk-boundary correspondence, including (1+1)$d$ $\Z_2\times\Z_2^{\rm ave}$ ASPT phase and the surface ASET of a (3+1)$d$ ASPT phase.
-It will be useful to understand more systematically how average 't Hooft anomalies constrain the behavior of the boundary states, especially for the intrinsically mixed/disordered ASPTs which have no clean limit to begin with.
+It will be useful to understand more systematically how average 't Hooft anomalies constrain the behavior of the boundary states, especially for the intrinsically mixed/disordered ASPTs with no clean limit.

 \item \textit{Fermionic ASET}: In this work we studied bosonic ASETs in (2+1)$d$ disordered systems.
 A natural question is to extend the theory to fermionic systems.
 In the clean limit, classifications of fermionic SET phases have been developed recently in \cite{Bulmash2022a, Bulmash2022b, Aasen:2021vva}.
 While certain basic elements of the theory are parallel to the bosonic case, there are important new ingredients and subtleties, especially when 't Hooft anomalies are concerned.